Adding and pinning

 ipfs dag import).
 In order to import a CAR file you can do

 ipfs-cluster-ctl add --format car myfile.car.
 CAR files should have a single root, which is the CID that becomes pinned after import.
+IPFS Cluster does not perform checks to verify that the CAR files are complete and contain all the blocks etc.

 ipfs-cluster-ctl pin add <cid/ipfs-path>